Simple but Delicious Recipe for Baked Fish

 Mayonnaise Baked Fish Recipe

-1 tablespoon olive oil or melted butter
+- 1 tablespoon olive oil or melted butter

-¼ cup mayonnaise
+- ¼ cup mayonnaise

-1 tablespoon lemon juice
+- 1 tablespoon lemon juice

-Pinch of kosher salt and freshly ground black pepper
+- pinch salt and freshly ground black pepper

-¼ teaspoon dried dill
+- ¼ teaspoon dried dill

-¼ teaspoon Old Bay seasoning
+- ¼ teaspoon Old Bay seasoning

-1 tablespoon grated Parmesan cheese
+- 1 tablespoon Parmesan cheese grated

-2 tablespoons panko (Japanese bread crumbs)
+- 2 tablespoons panko Japanese bread crumbs

-Preheat the oven to 400°F.
+- Preheat the oven to 400°F.

-Spray a baking dish with non-stick cooking spray.
+- Spray a baking dish with non-stick cooking spray.

-Lightly brush the fish with the olive oil or melted butter.
+- Lightly brush the fish with the olive oil or melted butter.

-Mix together the rest of the ingredients, except the panko, to make a paste.
+- Mix together the rest of the ingredients, except the panko, to make a paste.
 Spread half on each fillet.
 Press half of the panko on evenly on top of each fillet.